liyucheng09/Contamination_Detector/readme.md

 python search.py
 ```

 To run this script, you will need a free access token for Bing search API.
 You could obtain one via [this](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api).
 A free access key allow 1000 calls monthly.
+Student will receive $100 funding if you're creating a new account.

 Set the key via `export Bing_Key = [YOUR API KEY]` in terminal.

-Or, you can directly download my search results [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0), so you don't have to pay for accessing Bing.
+Or, **you can directly download my search results** [here](https://github.com/liyucheng09/Contamination_Detector/releases/tag/v0.1.0), so you don't have to pay for accessing Bing.

 It will generate a report under `reports/` that highlight all matches online, for example:
 ```